KScott6/GRAIN_Pipeline/genome_acquisition/README.md

   --write_all_fetched
 ```

-Or you can provide a csv or txt of NCBI accessions:
+Or you can provide a csv or txt file that is a single-column list of NCBI accessions:

 ```bash
 python /project/arsef/scripts/fetch_ncbi_metadata_and_merge.py \